amitmse/in_Python_/Neural Network/README.md

 	Perceptron function is a step function.
 Transform the normal Perceptron into a sigmoid neuron using a sigmoid function.

-## 02. Feedforward Neural Network / Artificial Neural Network
+## 02. Feedforward Neural Network (FFNN) / Artificial Neural Network

 	In a feedforward neural network, the data passes through the different input nodes till it reaches the output node.
 Data moves in only one direction from the first tier onwards until it reaches